esridc/e2e-testing-workshop/4-page-objects/README.md

 }
 ```

-We need to update the other page's to import the BasePage and extend from it.
+We need to update the other pages to import the BasePage and extend from it.
 This is the pattern to apply to all three page files

 ```js
 import BasePage from './base-page';